 The highly anticipated Spider-Man 3 has become even more highly anticipated after the line-up of actors from previous Spider-Man films have been confirmed to make an appearance in the Marvel Cinematic Universe movie.
 This also explains that the arc for the movie (about which there was an assumption that it will be about Peter Parker dealing with being outed as Spider-Man made worse by being framed for the death of Quentin Beck) isn’t primarily about that anymore.

 Spider-Man 3 will be a better Marvel movie to explore the idea of the multiverse — a concept that was introduced early on in Phase 3 but was firmly established in Avengers: Endgame.
 Specific movie details are being kept hidden as of now, but the confirmed slate and reported casting choices hinted that the movie will explore the multiverse.

-Marvel Studios’ big screen offerings will also delve into the concept of the multiverse with Sam Raimi’s Doctor Strange in the Multiverse of Madness, which was officially announced at San Diego Comic-Con 2019 and is confirmed to connect narratively to both Loki and WandaVision.
+Marvel Studios’ big screen contributions will likewise dig into the idea of the multiverse with Sam Raimi’s Doctor Strange in the Multiverse of Madness, which was formally reported at San Diego Comic-Con 2019 and is affirmed to interface narratively to both Loki and WandaVision.
 There are several reasons why Spider-Man 3’s multiverse will be better and much easier to execute.

 Since both Tobey Maguire and Andrew Garfield have had their respective Spider-Man franchises, Marvel Studios can simply use them as the other dimensions separate from the primary MCU setting.
 It saves Marvel Studios the time to set-up these realities.